Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

-The mission of the residency is to prepare optometrists to provide full-scope primary care optometry by providing post-graduate clinical experience beyond that provided in the Doctor of Optometry program.
+The mission of the residency is to prepare optometrists to provide full-scope primary care optometry with an emphasis in ocular disease by providing post-graduate clinical experience beyond that provided in the Doctor of Optometry program.

 Objective:The resident will develop a high degree of efficiency in the provision of primary eye care services.